thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 This configuration section is optional.
 Configuration, provided in this section will be used to get information from the broker about disconnecting device.
-If your device just disconnects from MQTT broker and waits for commands/updates, you need to send a message to the Gateway and inform that device is disconnected from the broker.
+If your device just disconnects from MQTT broker and waits for commands/updates, you need to send a message to the Gateway and inform it that device is disconnected from the broker.

 **1. Name in a message from broker:**